10 Facts about Vaccination

 Ensuring equitable access to vaccines is a critical way that child sponsors are helping to even the score.
 Alongside support to improve nutrition, education, water and sanitation, life skills, and other essential services, helping children become healthier is a catalyst to break the cycle of poverty and support long-term wellbeing.

-8) Vaccination isn’t the only health solution kids need
+8) Vaccination isn’t the only health solution children need

 Vaccines are most effective when combined with other health and nutrition interventions.
-Undernutrition, which contributes to nearly half of all deaths in children under 5, can weaken immune responses and reduce vaccine effectiveness.
+Undernutrition contributes to nearly half of all deaths in children under 5 and can weaken immune responses and reduce vaccine effectiveness.
 When malnourished children get sick, they face a higher risk of infection because their bodies aren’t working at full strength, or their bodies are too weak to activate the immune response offered by vaccines

 That’s why integrated, holistic solutions are key to improving child health outcomes – and that’s exactly what World Vision’s immunisation programming and child sponsorship model does.